-The Word of God comes to us tonight from 2 Peter chapter 1, 2 Peter chapter 1.
+The Word of God comes to us tonight comes from 2 Peter chapter 1; 2 Peter chapter 1.
 We're looking at verses 16 to 21 under the subject, "The Sure Word."

 The Bible makes some startling claims for itself that set it apart from every other book in the world.
 Scripture says, for example, "The law of the Lord is perfect."
 It says, "Thy Word is very pure."
 It says, "Thy law is truth."
 It says, "All Thy commandments are truth."
 "The sum of Thy Word is truth."
 "Every one of Thy righteous ordinances endures forever."
 "All Thy commandments are righteous."
 "The law is holy, just and good."
 "Scripture cannot be broken."
 "Every word of God is pure and flawless."
 "Not one jot or tittle shall pass from the law until all is fulfilled."
 Scripture is even called the word of truthfulness.
 In Isaiah 65:16 the Lord calls Himself, "The God of truth."
 In Jeremiah 10:10 the prophet writes, "The Lord is the true God."

 Now remember what we said about supernatural experience.
 In verses 16 to 18 Peter's basic point is very simple.
-He says you can trust the Bible writers, you can trust the Apostles, namely, because what we have penned we have personally experienced.
-When we made known to you the things we did, we made known to you things which we were eyewitnesses.
-Peter is simply saying that you're not getting secondhand information, you're getting firsthand information from firsthand eyewitnesses.
-When we wrote to you, as he did in the first epistle, and when the other Apostles wrote to them and spoke about the Second Coming, they were eyewitnesses of Second Coming glory on the mount of transfiguration, that's what he says in verses 16 to 18.
+He says you can trust the Bible writers, you can trust the apostles, namely, because what we have penned we have personally experienced.
+When we made known to you the things we did, we made known to you things of which we were eyewitnesses.
+Peter is simply saying that you're not getting secondhand information; you're getting firsthand information from firsthand eyewitnesses.
+When we wrote to you, as he did in the first epistle, and when the other apostles wrote to them and spoke about the Second Coming, they were eyewitnesses of Second Coming glory on the mount of transfiguration, that's what he says in verses 16 to 18.
 And so we speak to you as firsthand eyewitnesses.
-The first line of verification then for the truth of the Apostles' writings in the New Testament was their own experience, firsthand.
+The first line of verification then for the truth of the apostles' writings in the New Testament was their own experience, firsthand.
 They had walked with Christ, they had talked with Christ.
 They had experienced His life, His teaching, His miracles, His death, His resurrection.
 They had seen the living, crucified, risen Christ.
-They had been exposed to His supernatural Second-Coming glory on the mount of transfiguration.
+They had been exposed to His supernatural, Second Coming glory on the mount of transfiguration.
 They were eyewitnesses of what they wrote and that is the first line of verification about the truth of their letters.

 Peter might be expecting someone to say, "Well, Peter, I'm glad you had your experience, but your experience can't be the standard for truth.
 Lots of people have lots of experiences, real and unreal.
 So, Peter, as good as your firsthand experience is, as wonderful as it must have been to have walked and talked with Jesus, seen Him on the cross, seen Him after His resurrection, as great as it was to have seen His Second Coming glory glimpsed on the mount of transfiguration, there must be a more sure word than your experience.
 As true as it was, as valid as it was, there must be more than that."

-In other words, we had an experienced that verified Old Testament prophecy through a personal preview of Second Coming glory.
+In other words, we had an experience that verified Old Testament prophecy through a personal preview of Second Coming glory.
 Now that is a possible meaning.
 But the literal interpretation of the text again reads, "And we have more sure the prophetic word."
 And so the order seems to lend our interpretation to that which I gave you first of all.
 As good as our experience is, the prophetic word is more sure.
 And while it is true that they saw Christ's majesty and that in seeing His majesty they may have in their own mind have had some confirmation of Old Testament prophecy, this would be a very strange statement if indeed it meant that their experience validated the Old Testament prophecy.
-It would seem a strange admission to me because it would be saying...as strong as the Word is, there's something even stronger and that is our experience.
+It would seem a strange admission to me because it would be saying, as strong as the Word is, there is something even stronger and that is our experience.
 And now you've turned the table and you have experience verifying revelation.
-But quite the contrary.
-God Himself has repeatedly emphasized that the Word is a sufficient source of truth, the Word is in inerrant, the Word is in infallible, truth never to be questioned, and never to be helped along or validated, as it were, by experience.
+But quite the contrary, God Himself has repeatedly emphasized that the Word is a sufficient source of truth, the Word is in inerrant, the Word is in infallible, truth never to be questioned, and never to be helped along or validated, as it were, by experience.

-The glory of Christ in His transfigured magnificence on the mountain was perhaps able to make His Second Coming glory more understandable to them, but the Word was already as sure as it would ever be, the Word is always a sure word.
+The glory of Christ in His transfigured magnificence on the mountain was perhaps able to make His Second Coming glory more understandable to them, but the Word was already as sure as it would ever be.
+The Word is always a sure word.
 At no time in redemptive history has God given supernatural visions of Christ to bolster someone's confidence in the Word.
 The Word has always stood alone.
 And I don't believe here God is elevating experience above revelation.
-The purposes of verses 16 to 18 was not to show the greater source of truth is experience, but simply to show that the writers who wrote the New Testament and who spoke of Christ's coming were not writing fables that they had invented like the false teachers, but they were eyewitnesses, they were not secondhand story tellers like the false teachers, they were firsthand eyewitnesses.
+The purpose of verses 16 to 18 was not to show the greater source of truth is experience, but simply to show that the writers who wrote the New Testament and who spoke of Christ's coming were not writing fables that they had invented like the false teachers, but they were eyewitnesses.
+They were not secondhand story-tellers like the false teachers, they were firsthand eyewitnesses.
 And then Peter is saying that's line of evidence number one, but verse 19, "We have the more sure word, the prophetic word."